 Sellers spend a great deal of time perfecting their auction listings.
-They parse their item titles until they're the perfect blend of punch and searchable keyword, and they perfect the layout and content of item descriptions to encourage bidders.
+They labor over their titles until they find the perfect combination of keywords and perfect the layout and item descriptions to encourage bidders.
 Timing, however, is at least as important as the content of an auction listing when it comes to selling effectively on eBay.

 Like nearly all websites, eBay doesn't experience traffic in smooth, continuous flows.
-Instead, there are peaks and valleys to eBay use that can be measured by day, by week, and by season.
-Listing so that your auction spans or closes on a visitor traffic valley can mean that you don't earn what you could have.
+Instead, there are peaks and valleys that can be measured by day, week, and season.
+Listing so that your auction spans or closes on a visitor traffic valley can mean that you don't earn as much as you could have.
 To take advantage of this, do your research and learn the best time to list your item on eBay.

-Match Listing Endings to Peak Traffic
+Matching Listing to End to Peak Traffic

+There are two simple principles you should keep in mind whenever you prepare to list an item.
+Once you've settled on a title and description, you’ll need to decide how long your auction should last.
+The longer you list, the more bids you’ll get.
+Many of eBay's visitors check the site once per week or less, so a listing of at least seven days is preferable, and ten days is ideal.
 The vast majority of eBay bids are placed within the last few minutes of an auction listing's lifespan.
 Though it takes days to accumulate watchers, most of these people won't actually bid until the auction is nearly closed.
 Once your auction is down to its last half-hour or so, it will also begin to appear in "closing soon" results, which can draw in still more bidders.
 But that's only if there are bidders around to see it.

 The Best Days and Times to List on eBay

-Maximizing Your eBay Bids
+Other Ways to Maximize Your eBay Bids